-- A divorce is initiated by filing a complaint for divorce, motion for restraining order and financial, health and custody affidavits with the domestic relations court in the county in which you reside.
+A divorce is initiated by filing a complaint for divorce, motion for restraining order and financial, health and custody affidavits with the domestic relations court in the county in which you reside.

-- The motion for restraining order is granted as a matter of course and will restrain the other party from, among other things, disposing of assets, incurring debt, harassing behavior, and permanently removing the minor children from the state.
+The motion for restraining order is granted as a matter of course and will restrain the other party from, among other things, disposing of assets, incurring debt, harassing behavior, and permanently removing the minor children from the state.

-- Once filed with the court, the complaint for divorce and accompanying documents are served upon the adverse party, usually by process server.
-The adverse party has 28 days within which to file an Answer or otherwise enter an appearance in the action.
+Once filed with the court, the complaint for divorce and accompanying documents are served upon the adverse party, usually by process server.
+The adverse party has 28 days within which to file an answer or otherwise enter an appearance in the action.

-- In addition to filing the complaint, restraining orders and affidavits, we may also file a motion requesting a hearing to obtain an interim or temporary order from court to allocate payment of debts and expenses, award spousal support, allocate custody and parenting time of the children and/or to order child support during the pendency of the divorce action.
+In addition to filing the complaint, restraining orders and affidavits, we may also file a motion requesting a hearing to obtain an interim or temporary order from court to allocate payment of debts and expenses, award spousal support, allocate custody and parenting time of the children and/or to order child support during the pendency of the divorce action.

 If there are no children, your case may be docketed for a final divorce hearing 42 days after your spouse is served with a summons, complaint for divorce and accompanying paperwork.
-However, if your spouse files an answer contesting the divorce, your case will be scheduled for final hearing by the Assignment Commissioner's Office approximately 6 to 9 months after the initial Complaint was filed.
+However, if your spouse files an answer contesting the divorce, your case will be scheduled for final hearing by the Assignment Commissioner's Office approximately 6 to 9 months after the initial complaint was filed.

-- As your contested divorce proceeds, we will conduct discovery to obtain relevant information regarding the issues in your case.
+As your contested divorce proceeds, we will conduct discovery to obtain relevant information regarding the issues in your case.
 Discovery can include scheduling depositions; retaining experts for asset valuations, vocational assessments and psychological evaluations; and, serving requests for production of documents and interrogatories on the adverse party.
 All this is to prepare the case for trial, but a good job of preparation can also lead to a negotiated settlement, which is most often preferred to taking the case to trial.

-- After an answer has been filed by the adverse party, the court will schedule your case for a pretrial conference.
-At the pretrial conference, the parties and their counsel appear before the Judge and discuss the issues of the case, as well as the steps that are necessary in order to prepare the case for trial.
-During the pretrial conference, the Judge may offer assistance to resolve outstanding issues.
+After an answer has been filed by the adverse party, the court will schedule your case for a pretrial conference.
+At the pretrial conference, the parties and their counsel appear before the judge and discuss the issues of the case, as well as the steps that are necessary in order to prepare the case for trial.
+During the pretrial conference, the judge may offer assistance to resolve outstanding issues.

-- Most divorce cases do resolve themselves by agreement; however, should the case proceed to trial, the trial itself will likely occur 9 to 18 months after the date of the filing for the divorce.
+Most divorce cases do resolve themselves by agreement; however, should the case proceed to trial, the trial itself will likely occur nine to 18 months after the date of the filing for the divorce.
 The timing of the trial will depend upon the county in which you file the complaint.

 For more information, contact an attorney at our firm.
 From our office in Dublin, we represent clients in divorce cases involving complex property division and support issues throughout the Columbus metro area and central Ohio.